 The Chart Show – the olden days equivalent of spending your whole Saturday morning watching Youtube.
-Only in this case, everything was a poorly conceived music video starring a drug addict.

 The Kids of Degrassi Street – an 80s staple, you could ultimately follow these sweet little Canadian dudes to Junior High (on the show Degrassi Junior High), and then to normal High (Degrassi High), and if you tuned in now, they’d probably still be there, freezing their dicks off, lost in adulthood, drinking drugs and smoking alcohol and brainlessly boffing each other like the rest of us.
 Goddam loss of innocence, what’s that aboot?

 Columbo – if you’re looking for an underlying message, it’s that scruffy men aren’t as fucking stupid as you think, lady!
 Oh and just one more thing, ENJOY WOMEN’S PRISON!

 Day of the Triffids – to look at it now, you get the feeling the BBC’s special effects department just filmed a bunch of daffodils and played a synthesiser.

 The Professionals – basically the TV embodiment of Andy McNab’s stubby erect penis.

 Mad Men – was it the tale of one man slowly unravelling inside his suit, or of two women proving that their brains are even bigger than their whopping great norks?
 People in advertising now incorrectly assume we think their lives are like this.

 The Killing – the sheer joy of saying the word ‘Troeeeeeels’ for as long as possible made up for the fact that you guessed the killer as soon as he walked into shot.